fractalvision/sparse/readme.md

 # sparse
 Use the following commands in interactive mode:

-dbbuild : builds the database initially, parsing all words and their links from the website. dbrebuild : updates the existing database automatically. webstat : lists total numbers of the words on the website. dbstat : prints words/links in db.
+dbbuild : builds the initial database, parsing all words and their links from the website. dbrebuild : updates the existing database automatically. webstat : lists total numbers of the words on the website. dbstat : prints words/links in db.